 - A desire for flexibility and choice

 Plan portability and little need for other benefits are key issues for Jason; the STRS Ohio Defined Contribution Plan may be his best choice.
-In this plan, your retirement income is based on the performance of investment choices you select, the amount of contributions deposited to your account and annuity rates at the time of retirement.
+In this plan, his retirement income is based on the performance of investment choices he selects, the amount of contributions deposited to his account and annuity rates at the time of retirement.

-If you choose the Defined Contribution Plan, you will have the opportunity to reevaluate your selection and choose another STRS Ohio plan or stay in your current plan in your fifth year of membership.
+He will have the opportunity to reevaluate his selection and choose another STRS Ohio plan or stay in his current plan in his fifth year of membership.

 Andrea, 50-year-old successful entrepreneur who sold her business and is starting a second career as an educator